messenger1th/Design-Pattern/Singleton/README.md

-To be honest, use `static` is a solution, too.
+Honestly, use `static` is a solution, too.

 ```cpp
 Singleton *Singleton::CreateInstance()  {